ConstantinAlexandruOneata/NetworkingProjects/Routing redundancy & Security using HSRP, DHCP Snooping, DAI, Port Security and ACL.md

 <h3>➤ Port Security </h3>

-<p> Having already configured each port as either static access or trunk, I will now enable port security on the switches interfaces</p>
+<p> Having already configured each port as either static access or trunk, I will now enable port security on the interfaces</p>

 <img src="Photos/image101.png" id="image101.png" data-border="0" width="624" height="85" />

-<p> Since Packet Tracer doesn’t allow err-recovery, I will change the violation mode to restrict, so that the interface will stay up if a violation
+<p> Since Packet Tracer doesn’t allow err-recovery, I will change the violation mode to restrict so that the interface will stay up if a violation
 occurs</p>

 <img src="Photos/image102.png" id="image102.png" data-border="0" width="624" height="17" />

-<p> Then, I will change the default maximum number of mac addresses allowed per interface to 20 for each interface that connects to another switch.
-I will also enable
-dynamic learning of mac addresses through “switchport port-security mac-address sticky”. </p>
+<p> Then, I will change the default maximum number of mac addresses allowed per interface to 20 for each interface that connects to another switch and to the router.
+I will also enable dynamic learning of mac addresses through “switchport port-security mac-address sticky”. </p>

 <img src="Photos/image103.png" id="image103.png" data-border="0" width="624" height="56" />